-How Many Hours Will I Need to Fulfill CPE Requirements?
+How Many Hours Will I Need to Fulfill CMA CPE Requirements?

-Thirty hours of CPE’s are required by the end of each year.
-Luckily there are plenty of topic courses to choose from such as accounting, financial management, business applications of mathematics, computer science, economics, management, production, marketing, business law, organization etc.
+There are plenty of qualifying course topics to choose from such as accounting, financial management, business applications of mathematics, computer science, economics, management, production, marketing, business law, organization, and more.